 Was it worth taking the bus from Krabi to Surat Thani?

 For the price, comfort, and speed, I wouldn’t have a problem with taking the bus from Krabi to Surat Thani.
+The experience was memorable and made our year of travelling much more interesting.
 But, if you’re tight on time, it might be better to consider flying from Krabi to Bangkok.

 PIN FOR LATER